mobify/mobifyjs/README.md

 Mobify.js includes a library customizable user interface modules in the `modules` folder.

-To package the modules for download use this command:
+To package the modules for download use this command (they will be stored in /static/downloads):

     make modules

+## Build mobifyjs.com

+When creating a build of mobifyjs.com for release, execute this command:

+    make buildstatic

+And then copy the generated "\_site" folder to where the site will be hosted.